sinh-png/Kala/README.md

 		// onFirstFrame is a handle for callbacks that will be executed right before the first update / draw of an object.
 		Kala.world.onFirstFrame.add(function(_) {

-			// We set a default font that will be used for text rendering.
+			// We set a default font that will be used for all text rendering.
 			Kala.defaultFont = Assets.fonts.ClearSans_Regular;

 			var text = new BasicText("HELLO WORLD", 40);
 			text.position.set(400, 300, text.width / 2, text.height / 2); // Center the text on screen.
-			text.color.rgb = 0x00ffff; // Make it aqua blue because I like the color.
+			text.color = 0xff00ffff; // Make it aqua blue because I like the color.
 			Kala.world.add(text); // Add it into the root group.

 		});